neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 MULTI-PAGE TIMETABLES
 =====================

-At the moment, the only way to make multi-page timetables is to make a bunch of single page timetables and then sew them together.

-The program can, however, do this automatically, if you install pdftk-java, by invoking pdftk.

 If timetable.py is given a spec file with a name ending in ".list", it interprets this as a list of specs.

+The first line of the list file should have a title for the whole timetable.
+This is used by web browers as the title of the window.
+It is thrown away in the PDF output.

-The list file should have one spec file name per line, with no suffixes.  timetable.py will then produce the individual timetable for each spec, and then patch them together with pdftk to a single PDF with the same base name as the original ".list" file.
+The rest of the list file should have one spec file name per line, with no suffixes.

+Timetable.py will then produce the individual timetable page for each spec, in order, and assemble them as a single HTML and then PDF file.

 ADDITIONAL TOOLS